qzhang503/proteoQ/README.md

     files that are actually present in PSM files.

-4. A slightly more thoughtful way to align PSM data might involve back propagations.
-For example after protein normalization, we apply the same offsets to back calculate pepitde and then PSM `log2FC`.
+4. A slightly more thoughtful way to align PSM data might involve back propagation.
+For example after protein normalization, we apply the same offsets to back calculate peptide and then PSM `log2FC`.

 5. On top of technical variabilities, the ranges of CV may be further subject to the choice of reference materials.
 Examples are available